Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 printHumanName(Car())
 {{< /highlight >}}

 In this example, again, all of the type checking occurs at compile time, solely based on the source code.
-The swift compiler can verify which function calls' arguments match the generic constraints of the `printHumanName` function; and for ones that don't it can emit a compile error.
+The swift compiler can verify which function calls provide arguments that match the generic constraints of the `printHumanName` function; and for ones that don't it can emit a compile error.

 Since Swift's static type system offers these powerful tools we try to verify as much as possible at compile time.
 However, in same cases run time type verification is necessary.